vfarah-if/react-code-exercise/README.md

    npm i --save-dev @types/styled-components
    ```

 4. Added a **button component** as an example of how I storybook test drive my code (**SB TDD**), as well as making sure storybook is working as expected.
 This is not unique to me, a pattern that storybook endorses and drives, which I found to be particulary useful when developing complex visual components.
-I usually start with creating a component within storybook, which represents starting block, even before I have written a test.
-The only reason I deviate from classical TDD, _in only this case_, is because I can cognitively get my head around CSS, React, Javascript easier through Storybook visual components, which visualises what I want to do a lot easier.
+I usually start with creating a component within storybook, which represents starting point but necessarily a best practise test, even before I have written a test.
+The only reason I deviate from classical TDD, _in only this case_, is because I can cognitively get my head around CSS, React, Javascript easier through Storybook visual components, which visualises what I want to do a lot easier and so the code quality is not really reduced and the testing tools are helpful for several aspects of what needs to be solved.
 You can train yourself to do either, but as a visual person and experience with many frontend developers, I felt this was a more intuitive way for developers to start doing TDD or SB TDD and seemed to produce the same result I would get from traditional TDD.
-Then I can take those scenarios and seal them as snapshot tests and then simply write behavioural tests only (which can be done test first style).
+Then I can take those scenarios and seal them as snapshot tests, not recommended but simple for starters, and then simply write behavioural tests only (which can be done test first style).
 I can also install storybook testing which automatically generates the snapshots and makes sure the storybook is sealed automatically without having to do these tests manually.
-I personally did not go with that, on this occasion, as I wanted this to be explicit about what got tested and where these tests where generated.
+I personally did not go with the latter, on this occasion, as I wanted this to be explicit about what got tested and where these tests where generated.

    ![image-20220814132357940](./readme-images/sb-tdd-scenario-green-button.png)